 William Delver, son-in-law of the Chief, saw the future of the grandchildren and great-grandchildren whom he said would live during a time when, “kipimâcihonâwâw ka-wehcasin. kinehiyâwiwinâwâw wî-âyiman ka-miciminamihk.
 (Earning a living will be easy.
 Being Cree will be hard to hold.)

 In 1931, the school was moved to its present location, 5 kilometers west of the town of St. Paul, Alberta.
-Seventy years later, the brick building is still standing, the site of its 40 year anniversary as a First Nations owned and operated College.
+Almost 90 years later, the brick building is still standing, the site of a First Nations owned and governed University.
 Descendents of Chief Blue Quill are among the students and faculty at the college.